Electric guitar: Solid-body

 Unlike acoustic guitars, solid-body electric guitars have no vibrating soundboard to amplify string vibration.
-Instead, solid-body instruments depend on electric pickups, and an amplifier (or amp) and speaker.
+Instead, solid-body instruments depend on electric pickups, and an amplifier ("amp") and speaker.
 The solid body ensures that the amplified sound reproduces the string vibration alone, thus avoiding the wolf tones and unwanted feedback associated with amplified acoustic guitars.
 These guitars are generally made of hardwood covered with a hard polymer finish, often polyester or lacquer.
 In large production facilities, the wood is stored for three to six months in a wood-drying kiln before being cut to shape.
-Premium custom-built guitars are frequently made with much older, hand-selected wood.
+Premium custom-built guitars are frequently made with much older (thus fully dried, cured and stabilized, that is to say, less prone to deformation), hand-selected wood.

 One of the first solid-body guitars was invented by Les Paul.
 Gibson did not present their Gibson Les Paul guitar prototypes to the public, as they did not believe the solid-body style would catch on.
 Another early solid-body Spanish style guitar, resembling what would become Gibson's Les Paul guitar a decade later, was developed in 1941 by O.W.
 Appleton, of Nogales, Arizona.
 Appleton made contact with both Gibson and Fender but was unable to sell the idea behind his "App" guitar to either company.
 In 1946, Merle Travis commissioned steel guitar builder Paul Bigsby to build him a solid-body Spanish-style electric.
 Bigsby delivered the guitar in 1948.
-The first mass-produced solid-body guitar was Fender Esquire and Fender Broadcaster (later to become the Fender Telecaster), first made in 1948, five years after Les Paul made his prototype.
+The first mass-produced solid-body guitar was Fender Esquire and Fender Broadcaster (later to become the Fender Telecaster), first made in 1950, five years after Les Paul made his prototype.
 The Gibson Les Paul appeared soon after to compete with the Broadcaster.
 Another notable solid-body design is the Fender Stratocaster, which was introduced in 1954 and became extremely popular among musicians in the 1960s and 1970s for its wide tonal capabilities and more comfortable ergonomics than other models.
-Different styles of guitar have different pick-up styles, the main being 2 or 3 ‘single-coil’ pick-ups or a double humbucker, with the Stratocaster being a triple single-coil guitar.
+Different styles of guitar have different pick-up styles, the main being 2 or 3 "single-coil" pick-ups or a double humbucker, with the Stratocaster being a triple single-coil guitar.